Bartekkur1/janpa/README.md

 die;
 ```

-In php you can create class instance just of a its name given by string.
+In php you can create class instance just of its name given by string.

 6. Using class function given in index.
 ```php